Cold water and strong wind conditions may cause a surfer to develop what's known as "surfer's ear."

 Removing the bony obstruction from the ear canal requires general anesthesia.
 Surgeons make an incision behind the ear to carefully remove the layered bone structure.

-Academic studies reveal that 80% of surfers who ride waves in cold conditions develop "Surfer's Ear" after 10 years of water activity or 3000 hours of surfing.
+Academic studies reveal that 80 percent of surfers who ride waves in cold conditions develop a surfer's ear after ten years of water activity or 3,000 hours of surfing.

-The water sports industry has also developed a wide variety of surf plugs with custom moulded ear protection for surfers, as well as other wave riders.
+The water sports industry has also developed a wide variety of surf plugs with custom-molded ear protection for surfers, as well as other wave riders.

 Finally, do not forget to dry your ears after a surf session and keep them warm as long as possible.